Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

-First, we present the variation in atomic configurations as the $W$ particle diameter varies from $37.98\si{\angstrom}$ to $75.96\si{\angstrom}$ for the non-ultrasound and ultrasound-assisted CS processes. \fref{fig:config_6_800}, \fref{fig:800_no_ultra_cal}, \fref{fig:config_10_800}, and \fref{fig:config_12_800} show the variation of atomic configurations for different sizes of the $W$ particles when the particles are subjected to $800$ \ms in the absence of ultrasound perturbation.
-It can be observed that pore formation is the only defect observed in small particles ($D \le 50.64\si{\angstrom}$) while large particles form both pore and grain boundaries during the impact.
+First, we present the variation in atomic configurations as the $W$ particle diameter is varied from $37.98\si{\angstrom}$ to $75.96\si{\angstrom}$ for both the non-ultrasound and ultrasound-assisted CS processes. \fref{fig:config_6_800}, \fref{fig:800_no_ultra_cal}, \fref{fig:config_10_800}, and \fref{fig:config_12_800} show the variation of atomic configurations for different sizes of the $W$ particles when the particles are subjected to $800$ \ms in the absence of ultrasonic perturbation.
+We note pore formation is the only defect observed in small particles ($D \le 50.64\si{\angstrom}$) while large particles form both pore and grain boundaries during the impact.
 The grain boundary formation in large particles is a consequence of the larger surface boundaries, which merge to form long grain boundaries.
 The grain boundaries resist the plastic deformation, impeding the formation of an expanded coating on the $W$ substrate.
-Moreover, the $W$ particles only pile up one on top of another and cause instability of the deposited coating in the absence of ultrasound perturbation at low velocities.
-However, in the presence of ultrasound perturbation, the particles undergo constant agitation, leading to the viscoplastic softening.
-Such softening causes the disintegration of the grain boundaries, forming a uniform configuration. \fref{fig:config_6_u_800}, \fref{fig:800_no_ultra_cal}, \fref{fig:config_10_u_800}, and \fref{fig:config_12_u_800} highlight the variation of atomic configurations as a function of particle diameters for the ultrasound-assisted case.
-It can be observed that BCC lattice structures are slightly higher in non-ultrasound cases ($0.01\%-0.05\%$) where the striking particle sizes are equal or smaller than $50.64$ \AA.
-On the contrary, while the particle sizes are greater than $50.64$ \AA, BCC structures can be $0.3\%-0.8\%$ higher in the non-ultrasound-assisted case compared to the non-ultrasound cases.
-This clearly shows that at intermediate velocities, such as $800$ \ms, ultrasound inhibits grain boundary formation, leading to a reduction in non-crystalline interfaces for large $W$ particles.
+Moreover, the $W$ particles only pile up one on top of another and cause instability of the deposited coating in the absence of ultrasonic perturbation at low velocities.
+However, in the presence of ultrasonic perturbation, the particles undergo constant agitation, leading to dissolution of the larger grain boundaries and subsequent grain refinement.
+This leads to a decrease in the overall number of pores in the ultrasound-assisted case. \fref{fig:config_6_u_800}, \fref{fig:800_no_ultra_cal}, \fref{fig:config_10_u_800}, and \fref{fig:config_12_u_800} highlight the variation of atomic configurations as a function of particle diameters for the ultrasound-assisted case.
+As mentioned before, ultrasound promotes grain refinement and recrystallization, leading to a reduction in non-crystalline interfaces for $W$ particles with a diameter smaller than $D<75.96\si{\angstrom}$.
+At larger particles, the lower percentage of BCC fraction can be attributed to the insufficient time available for grain refinement of larger particles.